experimentarium/times/docs/part-2/07-climate-module.md

 Starting from the year ***B***= MAX(EOH,EXT-EOH), the emissions will be assumed to develop linearly from the value at EOH to the first user-specified value beyond ***B***.
 If no target values are specified, the emissions will be assumed to remain constant at the EOH value.
 If several successive values are speci­fied, the emissions will develop linearly also between the successive target values.

-Bounds on the global atmospheric temperature, forcing or GHG con­cen­trations can be specified at any years beyond the EOH, in the normal way.
+Bounds on the global atmospheric temperature, forcing or GHG concentrations can be specified at any years beyond the EOH, in the normal way.
 In addition, exogenous forcing can be specified and is interpolated beyond EOH.

 The Climate Equations will be calculated beyond EOH at each of the years for which either a user-defined emission target or a temperature or concentration bound is specified.
 The years considered thus span between the EOH and the last year for which a CM_MAXC is specified.
 However, as described above, any emission bounds between EOH and MAX(EOH,EXT-EOH) will be ignored.